 But haven’t we already heard this story?

-Well, yes and no. We got the bullet points to Fitchner and Sevro’s backstory in Golden Son, however there are pieces to that puzzle that weren’t revealed to us in the books, which come to light in this comic series.
+Well, yes and no. Golden Son gave us some bullet points to Fitchner and Sevro’s backstory.
+Sons of Ares reveals some new pieces to the puzzle, which weren’t in the original books.
 Some of them understandably so.
 I’ll leave it at that.

 Is it any good?